 The programs we have established with buying groups, manufacturers and industry associations, such as the Home Furnishings Association, Jewelers of America, Kawasaki, Polaris and Nationwide Marketing Group, are governed by program agreements under which we make our credit products available to their respective members or dealers.
-Under the terms of the program agreements, manufacturers and industry associations generally agree to support and promote the respective programs.
 These arrangements may include sign-up fees and volume-based incentives paid by us to the groups and their members but these agreements generally do not require the members or dealers to offer our products to their customers.
 Under the terms of the program agreements, buying groups, manufacturers and industry associations generally agree to support and promote the respective programs.